 • Sauce or Gravy: Slow cooking often results in a rich, flavorful sauce or gravy.
 You can make a sauce using the cooking liquid, or add a premade sauce or gravy towards the end of the cooking time to enhance the dish.

-See also How to cook a rib roast with bone in
+See also How long to cook a small baked potato

 With these essential ingredients, you can create delicious and comforting slow-cooked meals without a slow cooker.
 Just make sure to adjust the cooking time and temperature accordingly when using alternative cooking methods, such as the oven or stovetop.